vinushma/LogicalJavascript/README.md

 [ 0, 1, 5, 12, 19, 20 ]
 </pre>

-# Question 35  - The number of positive integers and negative integers may not be equal.
-In such cases, add the extra integers at the end.
+# Question 35  - The number of positive integers and negative integers may not be equal.In such cases, add the extra integers at the end.

 <pre>